semrush/intergalactic/website/docs/components/product-head/product-head-code.md

 @## Extended example of the header with tabs

-> [TabLine](/components/tab-line/) isn’t part of the header, it is a part of the page content.
+> [TabLine](/components/tab-line/) isn't part of the header, it is a part of the page content.

 @example basic